 The History of Gwangju _ Name

 Gwangju is considered to be the "City of Light."
 The name of Gwangju was used for the first time in the 23rd year (940) of the reign of King Taejo in the Goryeo Dynasty.
-While the reason why the city was so named is unknown, it is said to have originated from one of the great scholars of the Goryeo Dynasty, Yi Saek, who, according to an interpretation in his book: "Seoseokjueonggi," is named after the area of "Gwangjiju" or "Village of Light."
+While the reason why the city got this name is unknown, it is said to have originated from one of the great scholars of the Goryeo Dynasty, Yi Saek, who, according to an interpretation in his book "Seoseokjueonggi," referred to the area as "Gwangjiju" or "Village of Light."

 Therefore, Gwangju is a city of the sun and light.
-As shown in the name, Gwangju has always played a role of salt and light in Korea.
+As shown in the name, Gwangju has always played the role of salt and light in Korea.
 During Japanese colonization, Gwangju’s spirit shone in righteous activities and in the Gwangju Students Independence Movement.
-In the 1980s, the May 18th Democratic Uprising was a radiant beacon of democratization, all related to the name of Gwangju.
+In the 1980s, the May 18th Democratic Uprising was a radiant beacon of democratization linked to the name of Gwangju.